Please join one of many programs often featuring BTG's 'perennial' speakers....

 Chautauqua Institution Supervisor of Gardens and Landscapes

 Betsy earned a Bachelor of Science in earth science and biology education and a Master’s in science secondary education at Fredonia.
 She then taught biology for seven years at Panama Central in southern Chautauqua County.
 There, from 2008 to 2009, she held a grant position that promoted outreach and greater public awareness of the effects of human activity on the health of Chautauqua Lake.
 Growing up in Lakewood near the Cummins plant, Burgeson is the daughter of a prominent Jamestown attorney and an elementary school teacher in the Jamestown area.
-But Burgeson is a “third-generation gardener,” and it was that love for gardens, ecology and Chautauqua Lake that led her to the Chautauqua Watershed Conservancy, often known simply as the ’Shed.
-Starting her fourth season at Chautauqua, she has taken the task of transforming the grounds to a new level by designing and implementing innovative ecologically and economically sound plans.
+But Burgeson is a “third-generation gardener,” and it was that love for gardens, ecology and Chautauqua Lake that led her to the Chautauqua Watershed Conservancy.
+Having finished her fourth season at Chautauqua, she has taken the task of transforming the grounds to a new level by designing and implementing innovative ecologically and economically sound plans.
 She has taken on exemplary work and effort with trees returning 'The Arboretum' to its original purpose as an 'outdoor nature classroom.'
-Betsy has also been a valued partner to the BTG community supporting our key initiatives regarding the Monarch Moments program, redesign of the Arboretum, lake walks and more!
-Check the program guide for all of Betsy's talks.
+Betsy has also been a valued partner to the BTG community supporting the Club's key initiatives regarding the Monarch Moments program, redesign of the Arboretum, lake walks and more!
+This season she lead the implementation of a unique Shipman garden at the Miller Edison Cottage.

 Joe grew up in the local area and after a 3 year agricultural stay with the Peace Corp, a BA in Comparative Literature, and tree work and landscaping in Denver, he returned to Chautauqua county.
 His span of experience ranges from raising grapes on the Lake Erie plain, starting a landscaping company, becoming a certified arborist and farming juice grapes.
 The BTG is fortunate to have Joe share his knowledge for the local flora and fauna on Garden Walks and Talks.
 Join him Tuesdays 4:15 at Smith Wilkes Hall.

 Master Gardener, Landscape Designer, Ph.D., BTG board member,